behnam/unicode-ucdxml/readme.txt

-XML Representation of Unicode 6.0.0 UCD
+XML Representation of Unicode 6.1.0 UCD

+Copyright (c) 1991-2012 Unicode, Inc.
+For terms of use, see http://www.unicode.org/terms_of_use.html

-This directory contains the representation in XML of version 6.0.0 of the UCD, using the schema defined by UAX 42, "Unicode Character Database in XML".
+This directory contains the representation in XML of version 6.1.0 of the UCD, using the schema defined by UAX 42, "Unicode Character Database in XML".